phaxio/phaxio-dotnet/README.md

     bool success = phaxio.DeleteFax(123, true);

+## Listing your numbers

+To get a list of your numbers, you can run this method:

+    var numbers = phaxio.ListNumbers();

+which will return a List with all of your numbers.

+You can specify an area code to search in:

+    var numbers = phaxio.ListNumbers("808");

+or you can search for a specific number:

+    var numbers = phaxio.ListNumbers(number: "8088675309");

 ## Provisioning a number

 You can ask Phaxio to get you a new number (you must specify an area code: